You’re down to your last strip of jerky.

 Fires exist for a reason.
-Start one with your trusty flint and steel to make your grub more appetizing.
-This will also help you eliminate the bacteria your food gathered.
+Start one with your trusty flint and steel to make your food in the wild more appetizing.
+This will also help you eliminate the bacteria your wilderness food gathered.

-But if you wanna go a step above the usual campfire, you can try the old-school cooking methods below.
+But if you wanna go a step above the usual campfire, you can try the old-school cooking methods below for your wilderness food.

-Rocket stove: You can make your own rocket stove even if there aren’t any bricks, concrete, or metal lying around.
-A Dakota fire hole uses the same concept, and all you need to make one is an entrenching tool, sticks of wood, and a fire starter.
+- Rocket stove: You can make a rocket stove even if there aren’t any bricks, concrete, or metal lying around.
+A Dakota fire hole uses the same concept, and all you need to make one is an e-tool, sticks of wood, and a fire starter.

-Whether you're bugging out in the wild or trapped there on a camping trip gone wrong, you need food even if you can survive 3 weeks without it.
+Whether you’re bugging out in the wild or trapped there on a camping trip gone wrong, you need to eat food in the wild even if you can survive 3 weeks without eating.
 It gives you the energy to perform more important tasks like finding water and making a shelter.

-As a prepper, it’s crucial to know how to forage for edible food and make traps.
+As a prepper, it’s crucial to know how to find and get wilderness food.
 You can’t only focus on stockpiling survival supplies.
 But since it takes months or even years to master these skills, you better start hitting the books and practicing ASAP.